yielda-game/yielda-game.github.io/_posts/2022-07-27-ponzi-what.md

 Just remember: ***everybody knows the deal!*** 😇

-We already have preview releases running on several different testnets, and should be running in production on a half-dozen mainnets by the end of September 2022.
-Meanwhile, say hello on[Telegram](https://t.me/+GEFQlWGiOswwYmFl) or [Discord](https://discord.gg/VakaMe3x), and follow us here to explore preview releases, share bug reports, and suggest new features!
+A [preview release](https://preview.ponzifarm.com) is already running on several different testnets, and we should be running in production on a half-dozen mainnets by the end of September 2022.
+Meanwhile, say hello on [Telegram](https://t.me/+GEFQlWGiOswwYmFl) or [Discord](https://discord.gg/VakaMe3x), and follow us here to explore preview releases, share bug reports, and suggest new features!